tiger1deF/proteinTools/docs/source/documentation.rst

 Protein Properties
 ------------------
 The protein's ChEMBL ID, Uniprot ID, PDB ID, and Gene ID can all be accessed with properties of the same name.
 For PDB IDs, proteinTools returns a **dataframe** containing the PDB ID(s), minimum resolution of the PDB file in Angstroms, and the total number of unique ligands present in the file.
+The protein file does not need to be downloaded to access these values.

 .. code-block:: python